-As tools for use in industrial applications, high-powered direct diode lasers, also known as semiconductor lasers, are becoming more prevalent.
-Diode laser technology has been used for a number of years in compact disks and laser printers and laser pointers.
-Their low cost, high efficiency, and compact design make them an attractive technology in the manufacturing environment.
+As tools for use in industrial applications, high-powered direct diode lasers, also known as semiconductor lasers, are becoming more prevalent.].^{8,9,10} Diode laser technology has been used for a number of years in compact disks and laser printers and laser pointers.^{3, 4} Their low cost, high efficiency, and compact design make them attractive and, a technology for the future.2

-Laser Diodes, sometimes called injection lasers, are similar to light-emitting diodes [LEDs].
-In forward bias [p-side +], electrons are injected across the P-N junction into the semiconductor to create light.
-These photons are emitted in all directions from the plane on the P-N junction.
-To achieve lasing, mirrors for feedback and a waveguide to confine the light distribution are provided.
-The mirrors of a laser diode are cleaved facets of the III-V [AlGaAs] semiconductor from which the laser are made.
-AlGaAs lasers can be made to emit between 0.72 and 0.88 μm.
-InGaAs emit photons having a characteristic wavelength of between 0.88 and 0.98 μm.
-High power diode lasers are composed of many individual laser cavities that are processed into a single bar.
+Laser Diodes, Sometimes called injection lasers, are similar to light-emitting diodes [LEDs].
+In forward bias [p-side +], electrons are injected across the P-N junction into the semiconductor to create light.1 These photons are emitted in all directions from the plane on the P-N junction.1 To achieve lasing, mirrors for feedback and a waveguide to confine the light distribution are provided.1 The mirrors of a laser diode are cleaved facets of the III-V [AlGaAs] semiconductor from which the laser are made.1 AlGaAs lasers can be made to emit between 0.72 and 0.88 μm.
+InGaAs emit photons having a characteristic wavelength of between 0.8 and 0.98 μm.7 High power diode lasers are composed of many individual laser cavities that are processed into a single bar.
 An array of laser diode bars can be seen in Figure 1.
 The light emitted from them being asymmetric.
 Each bar is capable of emitting 65 watts and having a conversion efficiency of greater than 50%.
-The remaining heat due to joule heating is removed by mounting the laser diodes on microchannel water-cooled heatsinks.
+The remaining heat due to joule heating is removed by mounting the laser diodes on microchannel water-cooled heatsinks, as also seen in Figure 1.

 The light emitted at the facet of the laser diode is highly divergent and to make this usable, micro-optics are precisely mounted parallel in front of each laser diode bar.
-Since the other axis referred to as the "slow axis," is not collimated and is left to diverge the final focussing lens will produce a concentrated line of light.
+Since the other axis referred to as the "slow axis," is not collimated and is left to diverge the final focussing lens will produce a concentrated line of light during focus.
 This produces a beam having a nearly rectangular intensity profile along the line with a guassian profile perpendicular to the line.
 The 3.0kW laser used in this feasibility study used 4 stacks of 20 bars, which are brought to a line by a single macro lens.
-This can be used to generate power densities as high as $100 \text{ kW/cm}^2$ .
-This type of arrangement provides an ideal heat source for applications involving large surface areas.
-Since the power densities are lower than that typically required to create a "key hole," processing is performed during this investigation in the 'conduction' mode.
+This can be used to generate power densities as high as 100 kW/cm2.
+This generates an ideal processing laser for large area applications.
+Since the power densities are lower than that typically required to create a "key hole," welding was performed during this investigation in 'conduction" mode.

-The particular direct diode laser used in this study generally operates with a center wavelengths of 810 nm, which is in the near infrared range and not visible to the human eye., Typically, direct diode lasers operate at a shorter wavelength than the Nd: YAG [1.06 um] and CO2 [10.6 um] lasers, which are commonly used in industrial applications.
-This provides leads to an advantage of the diode laser system, since the lower operating wavelength results in a higher absorption rate with most metals.
+The particular direct diode laser used in this study generally operates with a center wavelengths of 810 nanometers, which is in the near infrared range and not visible to the human eye.3, Typically, Direct diode lasers operate at a shorter wavelength than the Nd: YAG [1.06 um] and CO2 [10.6 um] lasers, which are commonly used in industrial applications.2 This leads to an advantage of the diode laser system, since the lower operating wavelength results in a higher absorption rate with most metals.2 The absorption rate of aluminum actually peaks near the operating wavelength of the laser used here.2